chriskempson/base16/builder.md

 - `base00-dec-r` to `base0F-dec-r` - converted from the rgb value in the scheme file e.g "0.87..."
 - `base00-dec-g` to `base0F-dec-g` - converted from the rgb value in the scheme file e.g "0.50..."
 - `base00-dec-b` to `base0F-dec-b` - converted from the rgb value in the scheme file e.g "0.21..."

-Builders should also provide the following variables for convenience:
+- `base00-hsl-h` to `base0F-hsl-h` - converted from the hex value in the scheme file e.g "0.87..."

-- `base00-hex` to `base0F-hex` - obtained from the scheme file e.g "7cafc2"
+- `base00-hsl-s` to `base0F-hsl-s` - converted from the hex value in the scheme file e.g "0.50..."
-- `base00-hex-bgr` to `base0F-hex-bgr` - built from a reversed version of all the hex values e.g "c2af7c"
+- `base00-hsl-l` to `base0F-hsl-l` - converted from the hex value in the scheme file e.g "0.21..."

-## Code Structure
-There is no outline for a recommended code structure that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality described in this document.

 ## Considerations
-Mustache was chosen as the templating language due to its simplicity and widespread adoption across languages.
-YAML was chosen to describe scheme and configuration files for the same reasons.
+[Mustache](https://mustache.github.io) was chosen as the templating language due to its simplicity and widespread support across languages.
+[Yaml](https://yaml.org) was chosen to describe scheme files for the same reasons.